credential-handler/vc-examples/README.md

 To add or update credentials in the `./credentials` directory:

 1. Within the `./credentials` directory, create a new directory for the credential.
 Make sure to use camel case for the directory name.
-For instance, if you're adding a credential for "University Degree" the directory name should be `universityDegree`.
 2. Inside the newly created credential directory, add a `credential.json` file.
 This file should contain all the necessary information for the credential, including the issuer, credential subject, and other relevant data.
 3. Additionally, place a logo `image` file for the credential in the corresponding directory.
-The image file should be in either JPG or PNG format.
+The image file should be in either `JPG` or `PNG` format.

 ### Add / Update a Credential Context